-Your WordPress blog or website is designed by combining various components, these components need checking from time to time.
-From web hosting review to data optimization, everything contributes to smooth functioning of your WordPress site.
+Your WordPress blog or website has various components that need checking from time to time.
+From web hosting review to data optimization, everything contributes to how well your WordPress website operates.

-Here, some might argue that they have a small website with less traffic.
-All WordPress websites require maintenance.
-The only difference is you don’t need to check a small website that often, while for a busy website, you have to perform maintenance task once in three months, and six for a smaller website.
+And yes, all WordPress websites require maintenance, even small ones with little traffic.
+The only difference is you don’t need to check a small website that often, about once every six months.
+For a busy website, you have to perform maintenance task once every three months.

 Now, let’s dig a little deeper and see what important WordPress maintenance tasks you should perform regularly.